 - Large Farmhouse Coffee Table – Amazon

 Finally, this idea is not a super aesthetic, unique, or interesting one–but it is super functional and effective.
-Fabric storage bags are great for storing blankets under your bed or in a closet, while keeping them clean and organized.
+Fabric storage bags are great for storing blankets under your bed, in a closet, or in the guest room, and they stay clean and organized.

 It looks like an upholstered headboard… but wait!
 There’s more!
 IT OPENS FOR STORAGE!

 Another hidden headboard storage idea, but this one is wooden!
-I could probably build this right now.
+It’s almost like a twist on storage benches!

 If I was giving out awards for the most unique blanket storage solutions, this one would win.
 How creative!